VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 **Workitem Discussion  sync**

-Discussions commented  in Azure DevOps will be synced to ServicDesk Plus MSP as notes.
+Discussions commented  in Azure DevOps will be synced to Service Desk Plus MSP as notes.

 #### SDP to Azure DevOps sync

 **Requesters replies sync**

 In case requester who owns the request or requester with whom request has been shared clicks [Reply] in Service Desk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
-(All replies that have red envelope icon in Service Desk Plus MSP will be synced).
+(All replies that have <span  style="color:red">red</span> envelope icon in Service Desk Plus MSP will be synced).

 **Important!**
+The following sync scenarios are not supported:

 - Notes from Requester in SDP are not synced to Azure DevOps board.
 -  Replies from Technician in SDP are not synced to Azure DevOps board.
 -  Notes from Technician in SDP are not synced to Azure DevOps board.

+### Merge

+Information about merged requests that were merged before delegation will be synced to Azure DevOps without lose (notes, replies from technician, replies from requester, request body, etc...).

+**Important!**
+Please keep in mind that merged requests to request in  already **Delegated**  status will not be synced with Azure DevOps (notes, replies from technician, replies from requester, request body, etc...).

 ## Remove Azure DevOps connector